facebook/react/docs/docs/05-reusable-components.md

 Components are the best way to reuse code in React, but sometimes very different components may share some common functionality.
 These are sometimes called [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern).
 React provides `mixins` to solve this problem.

+> Note:
+>
+> Mixins are a part of our legacy `createClass()` API.
+The official recommendation is to [use composition](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.ivylrzz0d) instead of mixins.
+> For more information about our modern API, read about [migrating to standard javascript](/react/blog/2016/05/23/standards-are-the-future.html).

 One common use case is a component wanting to update itself on a time interval.
 It's easy to use `setInterval()`, but it's important to cancel your interval when you don't need it anymore to save memory.
 React provides [lifecycle methods](/react/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed.
 Let's create a simple mixin that uses these methods to provide an easy `setInterval()` function that will automatically get cleaned up when your component is destroyed.

 ```javascript